WHAT IS A PERSUASIVE ESSAY?

 The TEEL acronym is valuable for students to remember how to structure their paragraphs.
 Read below for a deeper understanding.

 The topic sentence states the central point of the paragraph.
-This will be in the form of one of the reasons supporting the thesis statement made in the introduction.
+This will be one of the reasons supporting the thesis statement made in the introduction.

 These sentences will build on the topic sentence by illustrating the point further, often by making it more specific.

 These sentences’ purpose is to support the paragraph’s central point by providing supporting evidence and examples.
-This evidence may take the form of statistics, quotations, or anecdotal evidence.
+This evidence may be statistics, quotations, or anecdotal evidence.

 Another method is to have the student rework their ending in simple monosyllabic words, as simple language often has the effect of being more decisive in impact.
 The effect they are striving for in the final sentence is the closing of the circle.